Candy, Vitamin or Painkiller: Which One Is Your Product?

 Painkillers Aren't Necessarily the Holy Grail

-If you’re in pain, then you can’t live without a painkiller.
+A painkiller solves a painful problem.
+If you're in pain, you can't live without it.
 You need it now.
-You’re not going to waste time researching, doing price comparisons, etc.

-But what if your product solves their pain forever.
-They don’t need your product again.
-So that’s probably not going to be a great business.
+But what if your product solves their pain forever?
+They don't need your product again.
+So that's probably not going to be a great business.

 So there's our next clue.
 Having a product that's addictive is probably more important than whether it's candy, vitamin or painkiller.